 4) Medical Knowledge

-Medicines which can only be obtained at great cost and by prescription in the US are often readily and cheaply available over the counter in other parts of the world.
-This ranges from Flagyl to Rabies Vaccines.
+Medicines that can only be obtained at great cost and by prescription in the US are often readily and cheaply available over the counter in other parts of the world.
+This ranges from Flagyl to rabies vaccines.
 What you cannot readily obtain is the knowledge of when and how to employ these options.
-Before we set out to hike we got WFR certified, and enlisted the help of a friend who is a medical professional to advise us when illness arises.
+Before we set out to hike we got Wilderness First Responder certified, and enlisted the help of a friend who is a medical professional to advise us when illness arises.

-Again, expensive and complicated from the US, after a few years of hiking abroad we learned that it is cheap and easy to get our phones unlocked at a kiosk in a large international city, then we buy chips for our phones in each new country which provides a set amount of gigs and easy connectivity from the field.
-They are easy to recharge for periods ranging from 1 day to 1 week for less than a dollar a day.
-This makes accessing google maps easy which is a valuable resource when arriving to and navigating a foreign city, comparing lodging options, etc.
+Again, expensive and complicated from the US.
+But after a few years of hiking abroad we learned that it is cheap and easy to get our phones unlocked at a kiosk in a large international city, then we buy chips for our phones in each new country that provide a set amount of gigs and easy connectivity from the field.
+They are easy to recharge for periods ranging from one day to one week for less than a dollar a day.
+This makes accessing Google Maps easy, which is a valuable resource when arriving to and navigating a foreign city, comparing lodging options, etc.